• Skip to primary navigation

 If you remember this past Summer I did a video where I showed you 4 ways to remove lavender buds from the stems.
 Well, I still had a plentiful bud harvest in storage waiting for the perfect project to go with it.

 Then I remembered how my daughter adored the silk lavender pillow I had bought her from the Target Dollar Spot for Valentines Day.
-I’ve even snuck it from her on occasion for my own relaxing purposes.
+I loved that pillow too.
+In fact, I’ve even been known to sneak it from her on occasion for my own relaxing purposes.

 Lavender pillows are really quite divine.
 If you haven’t experienced the benefits, here are the ways you can use them.